Skip to contents

 Details

 Currently, this function is applied only to terms corresponding to zones of influence (ZOI).
-Importantly, this function does not re-fit the model, but only sets coefficients to zero for all ZOI terms above the radius in which a certain weirdness is identified.
+Importantly, this function does not re-fit the model, but only sets coefficients to zero for all ZOI terms above the radius in which a certain implausibility is identified.

 See also